Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### You plan to implement several security services for an Azure environment.
 You need to identify which Azure services must be used to meet the following security requirements: ✑ Monitor threats by using sensors ✑ Enforce Azure Multi-Factor Authentication (MFA) based on a condition Which Azure service should you identify for each requirement?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point.
-Hot Area:

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
-Hot Area: Monitor threats by using sensors:
+Hot Area: Monitor threats by using sensors

 - [ ] Azure Monitor.
 - [ ] Azure Security Center.